231-Labs/eureka/README.md

 - Blockchain interaction via sui-sdk

 ### Why Choose a TUI Application?
-- Hardware-friendly: Performs excellently on resource-constrained devices (like Raspberry Pi) without requiring additional graphical processing resources
+- Hardware-friendly: Works well on resource-constrained devices (like Raspberry Pi) without requiring additional graphical processing resources
-- Cost-effective: Lowers the barrier to entry, enabling more people to join the manufacturing network at a low cost
+- Low barrier to entry: Enables more people to join the manufacturing network at a lower cost
 - Remote operation: Facilitates remote monitoring and management via SSH

 ## 🔄 Integration with Archimeters

-Eureka and Archimeters form a complete design-to-manufacturing ecosystem, enabling seamless transition from digital creativity to physical products:
+Eureka and Archimeters form a design-to-manufacturing ecosystem, enabling transition from digital creativity to physical products:

 ### Design → Manufacturing Bridge 🌉
 - **On-chain Asset Access**: Direct access to design files and parameters stored in Walrus